philipce/gruffle/README.md

 [![Gem Version](https://badge.fury.io/rb/gruffle.svg)](https://badge.fury.io/rb/gruffle)
 ![License](https://img.shields.io/github/license/philipce/gruffle)

 Gruffle is a framework that helps developers decompose large jobs into small units of work.
-The goal is to encourage patterns and provide tools that help improve traceability, reliability, and scalability.
+The goal is to encourage patterns and provide tools that improve traceability, reliability, and scalability.

 ## Table of Contents